+JCZD Draft 10-24-19 VC and PC markup 11.9.19

 3.9 Jolina Court District (JC)

 Purpose: The purpose is to support employment, light industry, commercial enterprises, community gathering spaces, dense and affordable housing, and other compatible uses that bring value to the community and maintain Richmond’s unique sense of place.
 It will also support the traditional village mixed use patterns with street level commercial uses and upper floor residential uses.
 There are 3 primary goals for this district: